How Do DJ Duos Work? (Ninja Combo Tricks)

 In the DJing world, one of the most important things that any DJ needs to have, solo or duo, is a song list with a diverse list of tunes.
 These tunes should be able to blend together rather smoothly, or else the crowd will not be as hyped up.
 In other words, the song selection is a very important part of being a good DJ!

-This is even more important to DJ duos, the reason being that depending on the playing method that you choose, you can easily make cool routines where both members are on the same page.
+This is even more important to DJ duos, the reason is that depending on the playing method that you choose, you can easily make cool routines where both members are on the same page.
 DJ #1 could work the EQ and do some loops with the track of his choice while DJ #2 introduces another track with its own effects.
 A DJ duo could even incorporate a cool "choreography" with the right songs, which brings me to my next point.

 One of the coolest things that you can do while playing as a DJ duo is to do some "choreography" with some specific songs.
 For example, you could add some cool scratching on some passages, which will really make the crowd go wild.